psu13/mutable-hakyll/posts/pan-gas.md

 home](https://www.nytimes.com/2020/09/04/dining/stir-fry-recipe-wok-hei.html), so maybe
 not.

-In either case, I am here to say my peace about _wok hei_ and then shut up, and my peace has two parts:
+In either case, I am here to say my piece about _wok hei_ and then shut up, and my piece has two parts:

 1. Just stop it.
 Go learn to make other things.
 It's just not that important.
 You can make